Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Temporal variations of mode parameters

 Panels~a and~b of Fig.~\ref{fig:summary} compare the normalized power for the $m=1$ HL mode, the $m=3$ and $m=10$ ER modes, and the average over $4 \le m \le 16$ for the ER modes.
 The averaged power is defined as

 where $\sigma_{E_m}$ is the uncertainty in $E_m$, normalized by ${\overline{E}_m}$.

-Although the $m=1$ HL and $m=3$ ER mode powers are both anti-correlated with the SSN over the full GONG period, their $E_m/\overline{E}_{m}$ time series show patterns similar to those of the $4 \le m \le 16$ ER modes, in that the power does not peak exactly at the phase implied by the correlation.
+Although the $m=1$ HL and $m=3$ ER mode powers are both anticorrelated with the SSN over the full GONG period, their $E_m/\overline{E}_{m}$ time series show patterns similar to those of the $4 \le m \le 16$ ER modes, in that the power does not peak exactly at the phase implied by the correlation.
 Both modes peak near the cycle 24/25 minimum, but their peak power is offset from the cycle 23/24 minimum earlier in the time series.
-This temporal offset weakens the overall anti-correlations compared with those obtained during the HMI-GONG overlap period, suggesting that the timing of peak power varies from cycle to cycle.
+This temporal offset weakens the overall anticorrelations compared with those obtained during the HMI-GONG overlap period, suggesting that the timing of peak power varies from cycle to cycle.

 As a representative example of the $4 \le m \le 16$ range, the $m=10$ ER mode shows a temporal evolution similar to that of the ER-set, but its peak power occurs closer to the rising phase of the solar cycle.
-Meanwhile, the averaged power, $\langle E/\overline{E} \rangle$, over $4 \le m \le 16$ shows a strong correlation with the SSN, with coefficients of $0.77$ for the full GONG period (2002--2024) and $0.89$ for the HMI-GONG overlap period (2010-2024).
+Meanwhile, the averaged power, $\langle E/\overline{E} \rangle$, over $4 \le m \le 16$ shows a strong correlation with the SSN, with coefficients of $0.76$ for the full GONG period (2002--2024) and $0.89$ for the HMI-GONG overlap period (2010--2024).
 The lower correlation over the longer time interval reflects the impact of cycle-to-cycle phase shifts.

-During the solar activity cycle, strong magnetic fields may inhibit convection, thus affecting the efficiency with which turbulence in the convective zone drives the inertial modes, and directly impacting their excitation rate.
+During the solar activity cycle, strong magnetic fields may inhibit convection, thus affecting the efficiency with which turbulence in the convection zone drives the inertial modes, and directly impacting their excitation rate.
 At the same time, the turbulent viscosity, being tightly related to the convective turbulent spectrum, is also likely to have a solar-cycle dependence.
-Because the Rossby mode power is the result of a balance between driving and damping processes (that is to say, the ratio between its excitation rate and damping rate, as illustrated by Eq.~(\ref{eq.power})), its observed dependence on the solar-cycle is a valuable signature of how the convection, alongside the internal magnetic field and the torsional oscillation, evolves along the activity cycle.
-In this context, numerical simulations constitute a very useful tool to investigate the behaviour of inertial modes, and in particular the degree to which they are excited under different physical conditions \citep{Bekki2022conv, Blume2024, Fuentes2025}.
+Because the Rossby mode power is the result of a balance between driving and damping processes (namely the ratio between its excitation rate and damping rate, as illustrated by Eq.~(\ref{eq.power})), its observed solar-cycle dependence is a valuable signature of how the convection, alongside the internal magnetic field and the torsional oscillation, evolves along the activity cycle.
+In this context, numerical simulations constitute a very useful tool for investigating the behavior of inertial modes, and in particular the degree to which they are excited under different physical conditions \citep{Bekki2022nonlinear, Blume2024, Fuentes2026}.